Use Change Analysis in Azure Monitor

 In addition to the settings set via Azure Resource Manager, you can set configuration settings using the CLI, Bicep, etc., such as:

 - TLS settings

 - Extension versions

-These setting changes are not captured by Azure Resource Graph.
+Azure Resource Graph doesn't capture these setting changes.
 Change Analysis fills this gap by capturing snapshots of changes in those main configuration properties, like changes to the connection string, etc. Snapshots are taken of configuration changes and change details every up to 6 hours.
-See known limitations.